pestphp/docs/pest3-now-available.md

 - [`toUseTrait()`](/docs/arch-testing#expect-toUseTrait) - Asserts that a class uses a trait
 - [`toUseTraits()`](/docs/arch-testing#expect-toUseTraits) - Asserts that a class uses traits

+You may check all existing architectural expectations in our [Architecture Testing](/docs/arch-testing) section.

 ### `@pest-arch-ignore-line` and `@pest-arch-ignore-next-line`

 As you may know, you can ignore specific expectation targets using the `ignoring()` method.
 In Pest 3, we are introducing `@pest-arch-ignore-line` and `@pest-arch-ignore-next-line` annotations to ignore specific lines or the next line.